-Probiotic supplementation is also not recommended for critically ill individuals or people who are immunocompromised or taking immunosuppressants, according to the National Center for Complementary and Integrative Health.
+Probiotic supplementation is also not recommended for people who are critically ill, immunocompromised or taking immunosuppressants, according to the National Center for Complementary and Integrative Health.

 The bottom line: There's potential for probiotics supplements to improve or worsen GI symptoms depending on the person and their condition.
 After all, our microbiomes are highly individualized and the exact same treatment can affect two people differently.

 As with most health recs, there are no one-size-fits-all guidelines when it comes to choosing the right probiotic supplement.